lovelyANSH2410/Netflix-GPT/README.md

     - Update profile api call
     - Bugfix: Sign up user displayName and profilepic update
     - Bugfix: If the user is not logginIn redirect /browse to login page and vice-versa
+    - Unsubscribed to the onAuthStateChange callback
+    - Added hardcoded values to the constants file
+    - Register for tmdb api and create an app and get access token
+    - Get Data from tmdb now playing movies list api
+    - Custom hook for nowPlayingMovies
+    - Created a movie Slice
+    - Update store with movies data
+    - Planning for main container and secondary container
+    - Fetch data for trailer video
+    - Update the store with trailer video data in movieSlice
+    - Embedded the youtube video and make it autoplay and mute
+    - Tailwind classes to make main container look awesome

 # Features
     - Login/Signup page